Kajak

 An unusual visit from Romania at the Stellar Headquarters Europe

-On July 6th this year we had an unusual visitor at the Lite Venture headquarters in southwest Germany: Marin Chirazi and Alin Vorniceanu, two Romanian athletes, stopped by to pick up their pre-ordered Stellar S16 touring kayaks.
+On July 6th this year, we received an unusual visitor at the Lite Venture headquarters in southwest Germany: Marin Chirazi and Alin Vorniceanu, two Romanian athletes, stopped by to pick up their pre-ordered Stellar S16 touring kayaks.
 They came straight from Romania to start their ambitious project near Ulm: Along the Danube to the Black Sea in 26 days – with a route length of 2,600 km, an average of 100 kilometers a day.
 You cross 8 countries (Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Bulgaria, Romania) and pass 4 capitals (Vienna, Bratislava, Budapest, Belgrade):

 Along the entire Danube in 26 days